julian-klode/lingolang/docs/evaluation.md

 	}
 ```

-Every implemented expression is tested.
+Every implemented expression is tested, but the coverage is not fully 100%.

 \clearpage